 Size of Earth Continuity Conductor

-The cross sectional area of the Earth Continuity Conductor should not be less than the half of the cross sectional area of the thickest wire used in the electrical wiring installation.
+The cross-sectional area of the Earth Continuity Conductor should be at least half of the cross-sectional area of the thickest wire used in the electrical wiring installation.

 Earthing Lead or Earthing Joint

-The conductor wire connected between earth continuity conductor and earth electrode or earth plate is called earthing joint or “Earthing lead”.
-The point where earth continuity conductor and earth electrode meet is known as “connecting point” as shown in the above fig.
+The conductor wire connected between the earth continuity conductor and the earth/ground electrode (such as a copper ground rod) or earth plate is called the earthing joint or ‘Earthing lead.’
+The point where the earth continuity conductor and the earth electrode meet is known as the ‘connecting point,’ as shown in the figure above.

-Earthing lead is the final part of the earthing system which is connected to the earth electrode (which is underground) through earth connecting point.
+The earthing lead is the final part of the earthing system, which is connected to the earth electrode (located underground) through the earth connecting point.

-Generally, copper wire can be used as earthing lead but, copper strip is also used for high installation and it can handle the high fault current because of wider area than the copper wire.
+Generally, copper wire can be used as the earthing lead, but copper strip is also employed for high installations as it can handle high fault currents due to its wider area compared to copper wire.

-A hard drawn bare copper wire is also used as an earthing lead.
-In this method, all earth conductors connected to a common (one or more) connecting points and then, earthing lead is used to connect earth electrode (earth plat) to the connecting point.
+A hard-drawn bare copper wire is also used as an earthing lead.
+In this method, all earth conductors are connected to one or more common connecting points, and then the earthing lead is used to connect the earth electrode (earth plate) to the connecting point.

-To increase the safety factor of installation, two copper wires are used as earthing lead to connect the device metallic body to the earth electrode or earth plate.
-I.e. if we use two earth electrodes or earth plats, there would be four earthing leads.
-It should not be considered that the two earth leads are used as parallel paths to flow the fault currents but both paths should work properly to carry the fault current because it is important for better safety.
+To enhance the safety factor of the installation, two copper wires are used as the earthing lead to connect the metallic body of the device to the earth electrode or earth plate.
+For instance, if two earth electrodes or earth plates are used, there would be four earthing leads.
+It’s important to note that the two earthing leads are not considered as parallel paths for fault currents but both paths should function properly to carry the fault current, ensuring better safety.